Skip to content

 How I work with AI agents, before you work with me.

 session-orchestrator is the plugin I use to structure multi-agent sessions.
-Open source. v3.6.0.
+Open source, continuously versioned.
 You can read it, install it, and fork it yourself.

 02 /What is session-orchestrator